Moxie Cinema

 Moxie Cinema (colloquially referred to as "The Moxie") is a non-profit, community-supported arthouse movie theater located in downtown Springfield, Missouri, in the Ozarks region.
 Established in 2005, it is known for showcasing independent, foreign, documentary, and classic films, and for serving as a cultural hub that enriches the local community through film.

 Overview

 The Moxie operates as a small, two-screen arthouse venue.
 It is affiliated with community-centered programming and often hosts special events such as filmmaker Q&As, thematic film series, and programming aimed at children and local filmmakers.

 History

-Founded in 2005, The Moxie originally opened at 408 W. Walnut Street.
-It later relocated to 431 S. Jefferson Avenue before moving in 2014 to its current facility at 305 S. Campbell Avenue.